FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Overview and Modeling

 \textit{2) Service providers (SPs):} We consider two types of SPs: \begin{itemize}[leftmargin=4mm] \item \textbf{ESs}, denoted by $\bm{\mathcal{S}}=\{s_1,\dots,s_{|\bm{\mathcal{S}}|}\}$, are geo-distributed across the map and provide low-latency services to nearby users.
 Each ES operates with a limited pool of orthogonal subcarriers and finite resource capacity, inherently constraining the number of users that can be concurrently served.
 During peak demand periods, hotspot ESs are particularly susceptible to resource saturation, which can trigger substantial queuing delays or even admission blocking. \item \textbf{APs}, denoted by $\bm{\mathcal{V}}=\{v_1,\dots,v_{|\bm{\mathcal{V}}|}\}$, are formed by vehicles carrying multiple on-board charging UAVs.
 Due to the limited power of UAVs, vehicles first traverse pre-planned routes to transport UAVs to designated service/ES locations.
 Upon arriving at their contracted ESs, UAVs are deployed to offer extra computing resources.
-This procedure incurs operational costs, including vehicle repositioning, UAV dispatching/launching procedures, flight energy consumption, and maintenance overhead. \end{itemize} Under this two-sided demand-supply structure, SDs compete for reliable computing services, while SPs collaboratively offer computing resources under their capacity and operational limitations.
-Nevertheless, in such a dynamic and distributed ecosystem, ESs face \textit{uncertain service demand:} the temporal and spatial distribution of service request peaks across ESs is highly stochastic, and the composition ratio between HUs and MUs in the service requests also varies over time.
-To capture the time-varying behavior, a practical transaction is discretized into $T$ time-slots, with index $t$, i.e., $t \in \left\{0, 1, 2, ..., T \right\}$.
-Further, to enable resource provisioning between SDs and SPs, we adopt a two-stage resource allocation framework that explicitly separates an offline stage from an online stage.
-From the ES perspective, the offline stage operates before the actual trading round, when only historical records and statistical demand patterns are available.
-At this stage (detailed in Sec.~\ref{SEC:OFFLINE}), the identities and tasks of HUs and MUs in the next trading round are unknown, making it impossible to pre-plan precise AP-ES matchings.
-Accordingly, in the offline stage of Fig.~\ref{fig:system}, we train Pro-LNN to forecast future service demand for each ES, and, based on these predictions, jointly design AP-to-ES visiting routes, UAV deployment plans, and auction-based contracts between ESs and APs (i.e., Off-AIC$^{2}$).

-In contrast, the online stage starts (detailed in Sec.~\ref{SEC:ONLINE}) when real computing tasks arrive and the actual identities and locations of SDs become known.
-With full knowledge of active participants and their instantaneous task requirements, the system performs real-time task–resource scheduling.
-In this stage, we model the interactions among heterogeneous SPs and SDs as a potential game and construct an \textit{ordinal potential} that captures the social welfare.
-Each SD then updates its task offloading decision and each SP adjusts its service admission in a \textit{fully distributed} manner, where the resulting potential-guided best-response dynamics converge to a pure-strategy NE, yielding an online and congestion-aware provisioning of resources.
+This procedure incurs operational costs, including vehicle repositioning, UAV dispatching/launching procedures, flight energy consumption, and maintenance overhead. \end{itemize}